O2br/RIntegrationPack/scripts/README.md

 <img src="https://github.com/MicroStrategy/RIntegrationPack/blob/master/assets/RShelf_NaiveBayes.PNG" width="250">

-Naïve Bayes is a simple classification technique wherein the naïve assumption that the effect of the value of each variable is independent from all other variables is made.
-For each independent variable, the algorithm calculates the conditional likelihood of each potential class given the particular value for that variable and multiplies the effects together to determine the probability of each class.
-The class with the highest probability is returned as the predicted class.
+Naïve Bayes, also known as simple Bayes, is a classification technique that makes the assumption that the effect of the value of each variable feature is independent from all other features for each classification; this is known as naive independence.
+For each independent variable, the algorithm calculates the conditional likelihood of each potential classification given the value for each feature and multiplies the effects together to determine the probability that an observation belongs to each classification.
+The classification with the highest probability is returned as the predicted class.

 | Output | MicroStrategy Metric Expression |
 | :----- | :------------------------------ |